Mexico’s president says he’s tested positive for COVID-19

 At the start of the pandemic López Obrador was criticized for still leaning into crowds and giving hugs.
 The eternal campaigner, López Obrador’s style of politics has always been very hands on and personal.
 As the pandemic grew he began limiting attendance to his events and maintaining his distance from supporters.

-Despite his age and high blood pressure, as well as undergoing surgery after a heart attack, López Obrador said he wouldn’t jump the line for a vaccination.
+Despite his age and high blood pressure, as well as undergoing surgery after a heart attack, López Obrador has said he won’t jump the line for a vaccination.
 But he was getting tested for the coronavirus once a week.

 At his age and with his existing health conditions López Obrador’s turn for a vaccine could still be weeks away as the country still works to vaccinate front line health workers.